 - Two programmable Espresso and Lungo buttons

-- System heats up in only 25 seconds
+- The system heats up in only 25 seconds

 - Free gift: Nespresso Original capsule welcome kit

-I’d say a downside is that if you want a coffee bean grinder, you’ll have to purchase one if you don’t already have one at home.
+I’d say a downside is that if you want a burr grinder, you’ll have to purchase one if you don’t already have one at home.
 I’d think that being a moderate-to-higher cost, an integrated grinder would be included.
-But for smooth coffee with flawless frothing, I can’t say I’m bummed by such a minor con.
+But for smooth coffee with flawless frothing milk capacities, I can’t say I’m bummed by such a minor con.